54corbin/offer-hunter/docs/prd.md

 ### Compatibility Requirements

 *   **CR1: API/Service Compatibility:** The new UI must integrate seamlessly with the existing services.
-*   **CR2: Data Schema Compatibility:** The redesigned UI must not introduce any breaking changes to the data structures.
+*   **CR2: Data Schema Compatibility:** The redesigned UI must not introduce any breaking changes to the data structures, with the exception of the UserProfile, which will be updated to support an array of resumes.
+This change must be backward compatible.
 *   **CR3: UI/UX Consistency:** The new design will establish a clear visual identity.
 *   **CR4: Routing Compatibility:** The existing routing structure will be preserved.